Back in the groove: Chambers, offense carry Copperheads to 5-0 win

-CARMICHAELS -- The Copperheads seem to be hitting their stride as the Fayette County Baseball League moves into the second half of the schedule.
+CARMICHAELS — The Copperheads appear to be hitting their stride as the Fayette County Baseball League moves into the second half of the schedule.

 Carmichaels won its second game in three days with a darkness-shortened 5-0 victory over Mitch’s Bail Bonds.
 The game was originally to be played at Redstone Park, but was moved to Carmichaels because field conditions.

 The teams played into the top of the sixth inning and Carmichaels had scored two runs after four consecutive hits when the umpires deemed it was too dark to continue play.
-The game reverted back to the last complete inning.
+The game reverted back to the fifth inning, the last completed inning.

-The Copperheads won a rain-shortened game Sunday at Oakland (Md.) and followed the road victory with another strong performance.
+The Copperheads won a rain-shortened game Sunday at Oakland (Md.) and followed that road victory with another strong performance.

 “(We played well) the second game in a row, the game we played Sunday in Maryland and this game,” said Carmichaels manager Dickie Krause.
 “That’s two really complete games where we pitched well and played great defense.
 I liked our approach tonight (at the plate).